-Randy Flood MA LLP, co-founder and co-creator
+Randy Flood MA LLP, Co-Founder and Co-Creator

-Randy Flood is the co-founder and co-creator of Altogether Boys.
-He co-founded the Men’s Resource Center of West Michigan where he has developed curricula for men’s psycho-educational groups and serves as the principal therapist in providing individual and group psychotherapy for men.
-Randy received his BA in Psychology from Calvin College and earned his Master’s from the Counseling Psychology Program at Western Michigan University.
-He has focused on men and boys’ mental health for nearly 30 years.
+Randy received his Bachelor of Arts degree in Psychology from Calvin College and earned his Master’s from the Counseling Psychology Program at Western Michigan University.
+He has focused on men’s and boys’ mental health for nearly 30 years.
 In addition to his clinical work at the Men’s Resource Center, Randy offers consultations, trainings, and workshops for schools, faith communities, and other organizations on issues related to working with men and boys and is frequently interviewed about such issues.
-His workshops/trainings include “Raising Boys for the New Millennium.”
+His workshops/trainings include “Raising Boys to be Men in the New Millennium” and “Boys and Sports.”
 He is also the co-author and author of several books and articles including Mascupathy-Understanding and Healing the Malaise of American Manhood and Stop Hurting the Woman You Love and “Who’s the New Man” and “Five Traits that Drive Men’s Lives,” for VoiceMale magazine.

 Trey Sumner, Lead Facilitator

-During the course of his career, he received a Bachelor of Science Degree in Liberal Studies from Grand Valley State University, with an emphasis on Masculinity Studies and Gender Equity.
-Trey was President of Men in Action, an on-campus organization which has a goal to educate men on equity and social responsibility and challenge masculine norms that perpetuate violence and sexual assault and led its Sexual Assault Prevention Team.
+During the course of his career, he received a Bachelor of Science degree in Liberal Studies from Grand Valley State University, with an emphasis on Masculinity Studies and Gender Equity.
+Trey was President of Men in Action, an on-campus organization that has a goal to educate men on equity and social responsibility and challenge masculine norms that perpetuate violence and sexual assault and led its Sexual Assault Prevention Team.